elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 ### Solutions
 #### Documentation
 * To the authors’ knowledge, there are no proposed standards that exist that are able to capture this diverse set of data.
-Currently, from a pragmatic point of view, the best a data manager can do is to make sure data is captured in some form from the lab scientist and grouped together with as much metadata as possible.The metadata standards for a build exercise are still to be defined and so at the discretion of the data manager.
+Currently, from a pragmatic point of view, the best a data manager can do is to make sure data is captured in some form from the lab scientist and grouped together with as much metadata as possible.

+  The metadata standards for a build exercise are still to be defined and so at the discretion of the data manager.
 * SBOL versions 2.0 and above provides a data standard that allows build data that has been grouped to be associated with design data for a part, device or system along with a minimal amount of metadata.
 * Similarly, [research object bundles](https://www.researchobject.org/), and more recently [RO-Crates](https://www.researchobject.org/ro-crate/), can be used to gather together build data and test data with information about the overall study.